codeRSH/learngit/README.md

 git hist --all   # Now the unwated commits are not seen anymore because of removed tag
 ```

 However, care should be taken to use the reset command on remote repositories as it can cause confusion with the other users.
+Using reset we can modify the branch pointer to point to anywhere in the commit tree.

 ## Amending Commits